At 9 weeks pregnant, your baby’s movements are ramping up—check out the motor developments powering it all.

 - All essential organs have started growing.
 His digestive tract marks a key development point, with the anus forming and the intestines lengthening.

 - His face is becoming more familiar.
 His eyes and ears continue to develop rapidly.
 The skin over his eyes begins to take shape, while his nose is becoming identifiable.

 - Amazing details are beginning to appear—and disappear.
-This week, your baby's nipples are forming, as are his hair follicles.
+At 9 weeks pregnant, your baby's nipples are forming, as are his hair follicles.
 Also, the tail that he once had at the tip of his spinal cord has shrunk considerably and almost disappears by the end of this week.